 Of course, law firms are not unique in these attacks, as we know from other high profile cases recently in the media.
-But, what makes them rich pickings for the unscrupulous hackers and hoaxers is the amount of personal information they hold about their clients.
+But, what makes them rich pickings for the unscrupulous hackers and hoaxers is the amount of they hold about their clients.

 Back in November, BBC Panorama reported on fraud resulting from email interceptions between solicitors and clients during property transactions.
 As if buying a house wasn’t stressful enough, there is now the threat of purchase funds disappearing into the ether.The risks are coming in thick and fast from many areas and nearly all the law sites I have visited recently display an alert to customers on the possibility of scam emails circulating.

 But it isn’t just emails that law firms need to worry about.
 There is the growing use of mobile technology, employee awareness, disgruntled employees and even, according to the article, industrial sabotage.
 All seen as potential risk areas.

 It’s a big threat to law firms.
 In the article, Steve Wilmott, director of intelligence and investigations at the Solicitors Regulation Authority (SRA), reveals cyber criminals have caused substantial losses to 50 law firms this year, ranging from £50,000 to £2 million, and a further 20 firms had fallen victim to e-mail redirection scams, involving very substantial amounts of money.